ltzone/blog/docs/course/CS245/4_reduction.md

 ![](./img/03-15-09-32-04.png)

+> Note: l1-norm can help achieve a sparse representation

 Use sparse $\mathbf{X}$ to represent $\mathbf{Y}: \min _{\mathbf{X}}\|\mathbf{Y}-\mathbf{D} \mathbf{X}\|_{F}^{2}+ \lambda\|\mathbf{X}\|_{1}$

 > The solution of the above goal is tough and tricky, though.
 (D can be known or unknown)